tquin/ansible/README.md

 **Media**

-- For `podqueue`, the `.opml` file in `resources/` needs to be updated.
-The provided example only contains one podcast as a proof-of-concept to avoid taking unnecessary disk space on test VMs.

 - Plex needs a one-time "claim code" made to authenticate the server with an account.
-These codes expire within 5 minutes of generation, so they're not suitable for use in long playbooks.
+These codes expire within 5 minutes of generation, so they're not suitable for use in automated playbooks.
 Plex also only supports claiming over localhost, not the local network.
   - Forward local port with `ssh <username>@<ansible_client> -L 32400:<ansible_client>:32400 -N`
   - Generate a code at [plex.tv/claim](https://www.plex.tv/claim/)
   - `curl -X POST 'http://127.0.0.1:32400/myplex/claim?token=claim-xxx'`